 - A desire to look smart by choosing hard and strange topics.
 If a topic is too difficult, it might be hard to find enough information about it or it might be difficult to convey to your readers.

 - Creating an inappropriate title that doesn’t match the content/topic.
-Remember, a good essay title can make your paper stand out.
+Remember, can make your paper stand out.